tstatler/doctools/guides/acs/sdks/ios/README.md

     -[NSConcreteMutableData yajl_JSON]: unrecognized selector sent to instance 0x4d87400

-Solution: Make sure you have included yajl framework and click on your project's target, select Other Linker Flags and add:
+Solution: Make sure you have included the YAJL framework.
+Click on your project's target, select **Other Linker Flags** and add:

     -ObjC -all_load

-In xcode 4, make sure to add the above flags to all the fields under Other Linker Flags:
+In Xcode 4, make sure to add the above flags to all the fields under **Other Linker Flags**:

 {@img linkers_ios.png}

-## Enable and Disable runtime log
+## Enable and Disable Runtime Logging

-You can enable/disable runtime log by set loggingEnabled variable in Cocoafish.m :
+To enable or disable runtime logging, set the `loggingEnabled` variable in `Cocoafish.m`:

     -(void)initCommon:(NSDictionary *)customAppIds
     {